-If you wish to continue with your education at The Dukeries, discover what the Stella Smedley Post 16 Centre can offer you.
+If you wish to continue with your education at The Dukeries, discover what TDA6 can offer you.
 Take that first step by coming for a tour or arrange an appointment - we will always be happy to talk through the options available to you.